Research and Evaluation

 HRI is changing this.

 The evaluation of mental health and substance use services is a vital step toward better care.
-Until we start measuring outcomes, we have no basis for determining how to use limited resources to provide as much benefit as possible for as many people as possible.
+But we can’t improve what we don’t measure.
+Until we improve how we measure outcomes, we don’t have the evidence we need to understand how to use limited resources to provide as much benefit, for as many people, as possible.
 We cannot afford to waste scarce resources, particularly when the demand for treatment is so great.

-Dr. Jean Costello, Director of Evaluation, leads HRI’s evaluation program and is guiding the growth and expansion of the Recovery Journey Project, a flagship model for measuring treatment outcomes.
-HRI has also engaged Dr. Brian Rush, a leading international expert in evaluation and Scientist Emeritus with the Centre for Addiction and Mental Health, whose expertise has been invaluable to the development of the Recovery Journey Project.
+Dr. Jean Costello, Director of Research and Evaluation, leads HRI’s evaluation program and is guiding the growth and expansion of the Progress and Outcomes Monitoring Project.
+HRI has also engaged Dr. Brian Rush, a leading international expert in evaluation and Scientist Emeritus with the Centre for Addiction and Mental Health.
+His expertise has been invaluable to the development of the project.

 Learn more about why Canada needs evaluation research and how HRI is helping to improve care:

-HRI has partnered with the Integrated Youth Services Network, a youth-support initiative, to evaluate its model of care and assess the model for replicability in other sectors.
+HRI has partnered with the Integrated Youth Services Network to evaluate its model of care.
+It will also assess the model for replicability in other sectors.

-Hôtel-Dieu Grace Healthcare has commissioned HRI to evaluate the implementation and operation of the online treatment platform for substance use, Breaking Free Online.
+Hôtel-Dieu Grace Healthcare commissioned HRI to evaluate the online treatment platform for substance use, Breaking Free Online.

-This is a longitudinal study that measures indicators of recovery from addiction and mental illness over time to monitor and evaluate treatment quality and effectiveness.
+This longitudinal study measures indicators of recovery from addiction and mental illness over time.
+It monitors and evaluates treatment quality and effectiveness.

 Together, we can improve treatment services for all Canadians.